Southclaws/ScavengeSurvive/porting/runbook.md

 Under the Runner all of that collapses into one line listing the components and plugins that loaded, followed by structured gamemode logs.

+## Build warnings

+A clean build reports 95 warnings.
+88 are inside third party dependencies, which sampctl re-downloads, so they cannot be fixed from this repository.
+The other seven are pre-existing unused assignments and shadowed variables in the gamemode, unrelated to open.mp.

+The gamemode itself has no tag mismatch and no deprecation warnings.
+If a change introduces one, fix the code rather than defining NO_TAGS, MIXED_SPELLINGS, LEGACY_SCRIPTING_API or SAMP_COMPAT, which switch the checks off everywhere.

 ## Troubleshooting

 **"error while loading shared libraries" on startup.** A missing 32 bit library.